PRIVACY-POINTER/PRIVACY-POINTER/README.md

 <h1 align="center">⭐<a href="https://bit.ly/main-github">https://bit.ly/main-github</a>⭐</h3>

 > [!TIP]
 > Think the [Bitly](https://en.wikipedia.org/wiki/Bitly) link is suspicious?
-Copy the link, and add a `+` to preview where the link points to!
+Copy the link, and add a `+` at the end to preview where the link points to!